hectorzea/frontbuild/README.md

 - **React**:
   - A JavaScript library for building user interfaces, allowing you to create reusable components and manage the application state efficiently.

+- **Redux Toolkit**:
+  - A tool for managing the application state using Redux, simplifying state management and improving efficiency.
+It is used alongside React Query for making backend calls and handling data caching.

 - **React Testing Library**:
   - A tool for testing React components, focusing on user interaction and ensuring